Best BGMI Controller for Android India 2026: Grip and Gamepad

 Do grip controllers like the Gamesir X2 fit with a case on the phone?

 Thin cases (TPU, silicone) fit.
-Thick cases (OtterBox, rugged gaming cases) do not.
+Thick cases (OtterBox, rugged gaming cases) don’t.
 The X2 stretches to 173mm but most of that range assumes a bare phone.
 If you use a thick case, measure your phone with the case on before buying.
-If it is over 170mm wide, remove the case before gaming or buy the larger Gamesir G4 Pro which uses a separate clamp.
+If it’s over 170mm wide, remove the case before gaming or buy the larger Gamesir G4 Pro which uses a separate clamp.

 Which BGMI controller works with iPhone in India?